ortus-docs/coldbox-docs/flash_ram/using_flash_ram.md

 > **Info** If you use the `persistVariables()` method or any of the persistence arguments on the `setNextEvent()` method, those variables will be saved and persisted immediately.

-To review the Flash Scope methods, please [go to the API](http://apidocs.coldbox.org/) and look for the correct implementation or the AbstractFlashScope.
-Please note that the majority of a Flash scope methods return itself so you can concatenate method calls.
+To review the Flash Scope methods, please [go to the API](http://apidocs.ortussolutions.com/coldbox/current) and look for the correct implementation or the `AbstractFlashScope`.

+> **Info** Please note that the majority of a Flash scope methods return itself so you can concatenate method calls.
 Below are the main methods that you can use to interact with the Flash RAM object:

 ###### clear()